AyenCrawford/Mudpuppies/README.md

 ----
 ###About
-> In this guessing game, a player adventures into a swamp.
+> In this guessing game, the player adventures into a swamp.
 After spotting movement in the water, the player tries to guess how many mudpuppies there are.

 ----
 ###Usage